 Companies that used private cloud soon got wise to the fact many of their requirements did not call for intense protection.
 They began migrating some of these to the cheaper public cloud, freeing up valuable space on their private cloud for more business-critical data and workloads.
 Likewise, a start-up that began with operations on public cloud would likely look at moving some functions to private cloud as the business grew.
 Regardless of which cloud came first, the new combination of public and private clouds is known as hybrid cloud.

 While a hybrid cloud environment should theoretically provide a seamless connection between clouds, often resources are adopted ad-hoc.
 In such cases, businesses end up with a tangled mishmash of loose solutions hosted on different clouds.

 A more advanced tactic is multi-cloud.
-This is a special bespoke blend of private plus public cloud from multiple providers designed to help you achieve your long-term business goals.
-In other words, multi-cloud the result of smart cloud strategy.
-This has proved so effective that two-thirds of companies already using or planning to use multi-cloud in next 12 months in order to optimise their workloads, security and compliance.
+But what is multi-cloud, exactly?
+It is a special bespoke blend of private plus public cloud from multiple providers designed to help you achieve your long-term business goals.
+In other words, multi-cloud is the result of smart cloud strategy.

 In cloud computing, a workload tends to be made up of three basic components: networking, computing (processing) and storage.
 The effectiveness of a workload depends on how well these three pieces interact and just as you can have more than one network; storage and processing for a single workload can – and increasingly do – exist across different clouds.